Trump’s GOP allies press for action on disaster aid bill

 “Congress appropriated $19.9 billion in Community Development Block Grant funding over a year ago for the victims of two devastating hurricanes that struck the American citizens of Puerto Rico,” said Jay Tilton, a spokesman for ranking Appropriations Democrat Patrick Leahy of Vermont.
 “In that time, HUD has denied the island access to all but 7 percent of that funding.
 If the Republican proposal provides new funding to Puerto Rico, we need to make sure the island will actually receive it.”

 The legislation also combines aid to Southern farmers, California communities devastated by last summer’s wildfire, and hurricane-hit states such as Florida, Georgia and North Carolina.
-Hurricane-damaged military bases in Florida and North Carolina would receive rebuilding funds.
+Hurricane-damaged military bases in Florida and North Carolina would receive rebuilding funds, as would Alaskans recovering from last year’s earthquake.

 The House passed the measure in January and has scheduled a vote next week on an expanded bill with $3 billion for Midwestern states such as Iowa and Nebraska that were recently hit by spring flooding.
 Senate Republicans, however, want to move more quickly and pass the bill through their chamber that the Democratic-controlled House would simply OK and send straight to Trump.